ianw89/cgm-brush/README.md

 # CGMBrush: what is it?

 CGM Brush is a python library for baryonic post-processing of N-body simulations.
 CGM Brush was initially built with the goal of redistributing mass from dark matter only cosmological simulations in accordance with various models of the circumgalactic medium (CGM).
-The routines work in 2D and utiltze fast convolutions, which allows the library to work very quickly, and allows the the library to work at much higher resolutions than the original cosmological simulations grid.
+The routines work in 2D and use fast convolutions, allowing the library to work very quickly and at much higher resolutions than the original cosmological simulation's grid.

 This tool can be used for a variety of purposes, but the initial application is using fast radio bursts to study and constrain the CGM.

-Presently CGMBrush has only been used to work with data from the Bolshoi Simulations, but it is organized so that you can work with data from other N-body simulations as well.
+Presently CGMBrush has only been used to work with data from the Bolshoi Simulations, but it is organized so that you can work with data from other N-body simulations as well with (hopefully) not too much extra work.

-CGMBrush is tested on various versions of Python 3 and sci-py the latest scipy packages as of 2021.
+CGMBrush is tested on various versions of Python 3 and and the latest scipy packages as of 2021.
 It is not tested on Python 2.

 ## Installation Instructions